swordspoet/udacity_deeplearning/README.md

-# This is the assignment(chinese vesion) of Udacity deep learning courses.
+# This is the assignments(chinese vesion) of Udacity deep learning courses.

+Thanks for your attention!